Arden Key Expected to Fill Khalil Mack’s Role With Raiders After Trade

-The Oakland Raiders did the previously unthinkable on Saturday in the early hours, throwing in the towel on a Khalil Mack contract extension.
+The Oakland Raiders did the previously unthinkable on Saturday morning, throwing in the towel on a Khalil Mack contract extension.
 Instead, they’ve opted to send their star pass-rusher to the Chicago Bears, as ESPN’s Adam Schefter first reported.

 As we await the exact final terms, NFL.com’s Ian Rapoport reveals the trade includes at least two first-round picks in exchange for Mack.